Crustless Tomato-Basil Breakfast Tarts (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-These tomato and basil tarts with goat cheese and mozzarella are perfect for most low-carb and low-glycemic eating plans, including the original South Beach Diet.
+These tomato and basil tarts with goat cheese and mozzarella are perfect for low-carb eating plans, and they’re also great for the original South Beach Diet.
 South Beach would recommend using low-fat cheese when available; other low-carb eating plans will prefer full-fat dairy.
 You might want to use less tomato if you’re strictly limiting carbs.

 Find More Recipes Like This One: